'All the good women have been snapped up'

 - "I can't just appoint a woman because I want to"

-The explanations come from a range of FTSE 350 chairs and chief executives which were heard by the team conducting the review.
+The explanations come from a range of FTSE 350 chairs and chief executives that were heard by the team conducting the review.

 "It reads like a script from a comedy parody but it's true.
 Surely we can now tackle this once and for all."